Docking aborted for Russia’s first humanoid robot in space

 Soyuz ships are normally manned on such trips, but this time no humans were travelling in order to test a new emergency rescue system.

-The silvery anthropomorphic robot stands 180 centimetres (6 feet) tall and weighs 160 kilogrammes.
+The silvery anthropomorphic robot stands 180 centimetres (6 feet) tall and weighs 160 kilogrammes (350 pounds).

+Fedor has Instagram and Twitter accounts with posts saying it is learning new skills, such as opening a bottle of water.
+It was to trial those manual skills in very low gravity inside the space station.

+“The first stage of in-flight experiments went according to the flight plan,” the robot tweeted after reaching orbit.

 Moscow news agencies quoted the flight centre control as saying the Soyuz craft had to retreat to a “secure distance” from the ISS.